 Ichthus Fish Brass Necklace

-Item B6B - Ichthus Fish Brass Necklace is a lead free pewter pendant that has a special antique BRASS finish that is awesome.
+Item B6B - Ichthus Fish Brass Necklace is proudly made in the USA.
+Activate your faith with this lead free pewter pendant that has a special antique BRASS finish that is awesome.
 It features a very cool fish pendant that comes on a soft black rubber cord that measures 22 inches that can be extended to about 24 inches because it has a two inch extender chain with lobster claw closure.
 The pendant is the Ichthus fish that was the symbol used for Jesus.
 This fish pendant will serve as a reminder from Matthew 4:19 "Come, follow me," Jesus said, "and I will send you out to fish for people."

 Ichthus Fish Brass Necklace Details